 Page-level control was never intended, and if/when you try to do this via the robots file, it gets messy pretty quickly

-It's publically accessible, and therefore should not be used to hide sensitive or confidential information
+It's publicly accessible, and therefore should not be used to hide sensitive or confidential information

 It's relatively easy to accidentally block crawling sections of your site that you did not intend to block